 No list of best beach towns in Andalucia, Spain is complete without a mention of Malaga’s pearl Nerja.
 Situated close to the Granada coast it boasts the clearest waters in Malaga province and is a mecca for scuba divers.
 There are plenty of things to do in Nerja.

-Nerja is among the most visited towns in costa del Sol also the perfect place to rent a kayak or a paddleboard as you can explore the crystal clear water along the rugged Maro coast where you’ll witness secluded beaches and even a waterfall cascading straight into the sea.
+Nerja is among the most visited towns in costa del Sol also the perfect place to rent a paddleboard or go on a kayak tour from Nerja to explore the crystal clear water along the rugged Maro coast where you’ll witness secluded beaches and even a waterfall cascading straight into the sea.

 Make sure you take a day trip to Nerja Caves and the enchanting white village of Frigiliana that overlooks the coast.